Bill Simmons: Origins

-For eight years following grad school, Simmons lived in Charlestown working various jobs before eventually landing a job at ESPN.
+For eight years following grad school, Simmons lived in Charlestown working various jobs.
 The September after grad school, Simmons started working at the Boston Herald as a high school sports reporter and editorial assistant, mainly "answering phones... organizing food runs, [and] working on the Sunday football scores section."
-Three years later he got a job as a freelancer for Boston Phoenix but was broke within three months and started bartending.
+Three years later, he got a job as a freelancer for Boston Phoenix but was broke within three months and started bartending.
 In 1997, unable to get a newspaper job, Simmons "badgered" Digital City Boston of AOL into giving him a column, and he started the web site BostonSportsGuy.com while working as a bartender and waiter at night.
 He decided to call his column "Sports Guy" since the site had a "Movie Guy."

-Originally the column was only available on AOL, and Simmons forwarded the column to his friends.
+Originally, the column was only available on AOL, and Simmons forwarded the column to his friends.
 He began receiving e-mails from people asking if they could be put on his mailing list.
 For the first 18 months, Simmons would send it to about 100 people, until it became available on the web in November 1998.
 The website quickly built up a reputation as many of Simmons' friends from high school and college were e-mailing it to each other.
 In 2001, his website averaged 10,000 readers and 45,000 hits per day.